Website Launch Checklist: Key Highlights

 45. Check For Suspicious Links

-Backlinks, links pointing to your site from another, are a crucial part of SEO as they signal to Google whether your content provides value which in turn affects your domain rating.
+Links pointing to your site from others are a crucial part of SEO as they signal to Google whether your content provides value, which in turn affects your domain rating.

 46. Verify Google’s Indexed Pages